-Nobody who knows me would say I’m an active person.
+You may surmise from my editor’s letter in Love of Knitting Summer 2017 that I am not an “active” person.
 At work, I use a computer; in my leisure hours, I knit or engage in other textile- and yarn-related crafts.
 These tasks require spending a lot of time on my keister.
 Counterintuitively, my fitness tracker actually ENABLES more sitting around: after I bought it last spring, I noticed that my step counts soared each evening.
 It turns out that my tracker counts each knitting stitch as a step.
 Now that sitting on the couch and knitting while I watch TV counts as exercise, my weekly stats look terrific!

 But these “alternative numbers” don’t make me feel (or look) any better.
 Experience has taught me that real exercise improves my mood, stretches out my middle-aged joints and muscles, and keeps my weight under control.
 How can I commit to a consistent workout schedule and explore more of Colorado’s natural beauty without giving up valuable knitting time?
 I’m easing into these activity goals with a new idea I’m calling “action knitting.”

 No, it’s not knitting on the treadmill—that would be like running with scissors!
 Instead, action knitting puts me in a ready-to-get-active mindset and produces items useful for my favorite non-craft activities.
 For instance, while knitting a pair of hiking mitts, I can plan my first hike in the Rocky Mountains.
 Or as I make a lacy shawl, I can imagine myself wearing it on a walking tour of Fort Collins.
 I can even practice deep breathing when I knit a swatch-cloth (sweat-cloth?) for yoga sessions.